 In the first part of this series, we discussed the essential principles of treating internal code as a product.
 Let’s look at how we can bring those principles to life.

 A product doesn’t stand still, and neither should our internal tools.
 Treating code as a product means committing to its lifecycle.
-This involves a continuous loop of feedback, measurement, and improvement.
+This mirrors the Build-Measure-Learn feedback cycle from the lean startup methodology.

-• Measure What Matters: How do we know if our internal product is successful?
+Measure What Matters: Once developers are using your platform, how do we know if it’s successful?
 We need to measure its impact.
 This could be through developer satisfaction surveys, tracking adoption rates of a new library, or even looking at engineering velocity metrics like the DORA metrics.
 The goal is to gather concrete data to understand what’s working and what’s not.

-• Iterate Based on Feedback: This data creates a powerful feedback loop.
-It allows us to move beyond assumptions and make informed decisions about where to invest our efforts.
-We can prioritize the features and improvements that will have the most significant impact on developer productivity and happiness.
+Iterate Based on Feedback: This data creates a powerful feedback loop that allows us to move beyond assumptions.
+By treating developer support as a core part of this cycle, every interaction becomes an opportunity to learn from our users.
+This qualitative feedback helps us understand their challenges and prioritize the features and improvements that will have the most significant impact on developer productivity and happiness.
+Then the cycle repeats: evangelize the improvements, measure their impact, and iterate again.

 A New Way of Thinking